Kingxukai/linux/Documentation/networking/nfc.rst

                __u32 nfc_protocol;
         };

-To establish a connection with one target, the user must create an NFC_SOCKPROTO_RAW socket and call the 'connect' syscall with the sockaddr_nfc struct correctly filled.
+To establish a connection with one target, the woke user must create an NFC_SOCKPROTO_RAW socket and call the woke 'connect' syscall with the woke sockaddr_nfc struct correctly filled.
 All information comes from NFC_EVENT_TARGETS_FOUND netlink event.
-As a target can support more than one NFC protocol, the user must inform which protocol it wants to use.
+As a target can support more than one NFC protocol, the woke user must inform which protocol it wants to use.

-Internally, 'connect' will result in an activate_target call to the driver.
+Internally, 'connect' will result in an activate_target call to the woke driver.
-When the socket is closed, the target is deactivated.
+When the woke socket is closed, the woke target is deactivated.

-The data format exchanged through the sockets is NFC protocol dependent.
-For instance, when communicating with MIFARE tags, the data exchanged are MIFARE commands and their responses.
+The data format exchanged through the woke sockets is NFC protocol dependent.
+For instance, when communicating with MIFARE tags, the woke data exchanged are MIFARE commands and their responses.

-The first received package is the response to the first sent package and so on.
+The first received package is the woke response to the woke first sent package and so on.
 In order to allow valid "empty" responses, every data received has a NULL header of 1 byte.